 Our Research

-We innovate new biomedical imaging instrumentation and methods to study interactions between light and cells/tissue in order to address fundamental biological questions for widespread diseases, in particular for cancers.
-Biophotonics, the science and technology of generating, detecting, and manipulating light for biological systems, has emerged as a transformative force in biomedical research.
-We work at the interface of several disciplines ranging from microscopy and spectroscopy, spatial biology, advanced endoscopy and artificial intelligence.
-We apply advanced imaging and spectroscopic technologies including multidimensional correlative imaging to preclinical disease models and in patients to shed new light on disease onset and progression.
-We have fully equipped biophotonic laboratories at Guys Hospital with core label-free bioimaging facilities including multi-photon/fluorescence lifetime imaging, confocal and conventional Raman microscopy, fiber-optic Raman spectroscopy, hyperspectral imaging, DESI- mass spectrometry imaging, endoscopic/laparoscopic imaging and actively collaborate with clinicians to apply these technologies in hospitals.
+We develop innovative biomedical imaging instruments and methods to study light–tissue interactions, aiming to answer fundamental biological questions and address widespread diseases, with a particular focus on cancer.
+Biophotonics, the science and technology of generating, detecting, and manipulating light in biological systems, is a transformative force in modern biomedical research.
+Our work sits at the intersection of multiple disciplines, including microscopy, spectroscopy, spatial biology, advanced endoscopy, and artificial intelligence.
+We apply advanced imaging and spectroscopic techniques, including multidimensional correlative imaging, to both preclinical disease models and patient studies, providing new insights into disease onset and progression.
+Our biophotonics laboratories at Guy’s Hospital are fully equipped with state-of-the-art label-free imaging platforms, including multi-photon and fluorescence lifetime imaging, confocal and conventional Raman microscopy, fiber-optic Raman spectroscopy, hyperspectral imaging, DESI-mass spectrometry imaging, and endoscopic/laparoscopic imaging systems.
+We work closely with clinical partners to translate these technologies into real-world healthcare settings.

 The key research interests of the group fall within 3 complementary topics: